 Our mission continues to flow through our primary sponsored

 ministries, the Benedictine Center which supports through its programs

 the spiritual growth of women and men seeking to lead holy lives, and Maple Tree Child Care.

-Through these ministries, we daily strive to live out five
+Through these ministries, we daily strive to live out seven

 clearly defined values core to our identity as Benedictines: community, hospitality,